 Hip-Hop dancer and teacher James Deane has an impressive career history.
 He’s danced in Jaden and Willow Smith’s music video “Find You Somewhere” and worked with international artists such as Enrique Iglesias and Terry Crews.

-Ahead of his classes at our Winter School Holiday Workshops, we sat down with him to talk about his introduction to dance and his passion for working with young people.
+Ahead of his classes at our School Holiday Workshops, we sat down with him to talk about his introduction to dance and his passion for working with young people.

 How did you get started in dance and evolve to where you are now?

 As a kid I use to love the Wiggles and would dance around to their music.
 I told my parents I wanted to dance so they put me in a dance class.
 After a few years of trying different dance classes and styles I finally found Hip-Hop at the age of 13 and from then it became my life.
 I would take classes, train myself at home, teach myself from video tapes of movies such as You Got Served, Step Up and Honey.
 I then moved out of home and trained extensively in Brisbane and LA.
 When opportunities in Sydney called, I moved to Sydney to further pursue my dancing career.

 How do you connect to Hip-Hop on a personal level?

 I love the freedom of movement, the grooves and the ability to dance in my own unique way.

 How would you describe Hip-Hop for those who’ve never danced it before?

 Hip-Hop originated from social dancing in the 1970s within predominantly African-American communities in New York’s Bronx.
 Later, the style evolved into popular moves such as the “Running Man” which was seen in the music video for “U Can’t Touch This” by MC Hammer.
 A more modern example would be the song “Watch Me (Whip/Nae Nae)” by Silentó where the dance moves “Whip” and the “Nae Nae” became popularised.